ungoogled-software/ungoogled-chromium/BUILDING.md

 ## How to build

-Building is done by simply invoking a Python script like `build.py`.
+Building is done by simply invoking `build.py`.
 It will take care of the setup and building processes.
 See the following for more information.

 ## Debian and derivatives